Javascript is not enabled.

 4. It may benefit your brain

 While more studies are needed, promising research suggests that the pneumococcal vaccine may also be associated with a reduced risk of developing Alzheimer’s disease.
-A team of researchers from Duke University reviewed the medication records of more than 5,000 adults 65 and older to seek out a link between the pneumococcal vaccination and the risk of Alzheimer’s disease.
+A team of researchers from Duke University reviewed the medication records of more than 5,000 adults 65 and older to seek out a link between the pneumococcal vaccination and a lower risk of Alzheimer’s disease.

 They found that people who received the pneumococcal vaccine between ages 65 and 75 had a reduced risk of developing Alzheimer’s disease later in life by as much as 40 percent.
 The results were presented at the 2020 Alzheimer’s Association International Conference alongside other research that also linked the influenza vaccine to a lower risk of dementia.